 Collaboration is again essential for proper analysis and identification.
 This is the last step before the actual creation and deployment of the documentation.

 This is where you begin developing and/or improving your work instructions and SOPs.
-It is critical to work with both Operators and the Engineering team to build more effective and intuitive work instructions.
+It is critical to work with both Operators and the Engineering teams to build more effective and intuitive work instructions.
+As we’ve said, integrating them into the improvement plan will supercharge the process and the end documentation.

 It is a good idea to first focus on the simplest problems and solutions.
 These are the ones that are the most apparent.
-By improving these areas first, you have a good structure for other improvements that may be less obvious.
+By improving these areas first, you have a good structure for other improvements that may be less pertinent.
+If your car is missing a windshield, that will need to be fixed before you get the car cleaned and detailed.

 Pro Tip: As you’re working with the VKS application, take pictures, videos, and other multimedia material that will make your procedure visual and interactive.

-Enforce compliance on the shop floor by ensuring that your employees are using the work instructions during the process.
-This will ensure that the best methods are being performed and recorded.
+Additionally, enforce compliance on the shop floor by ensuring that your employees are using the work instructions and SOPs during the process.
+This will ensure that the best methods are always being performed and recorded.
+It is crucial that workers have easy access to the improvements you and your team have enacted.

-With your intelligent SOPs, gathering the right information from people, procedures, and equipment is easy.
+With intelligent SOPs, tracking and gathering the right information from people, procedures, and equipment is easy.
 This will enable you to continuously improve and make informed decisions.

-By using our work instruction software, your company can enact the DMAIC approach with ease and greater influence.
-You can build successful SOPs by making them visual and intelligent, and enhance procedural compliance by providing easy-to-use SOPs that operators will understand and enjoy.
+By using our work instruction software, your company can enact the DMAIC approach with ease and increased influence.
+Build successful work instructions by making them visual and intelligent.
+Enhance your workforce’s procedural compliance by providing easy-to-use SOPs that operators will understand and enjoy.

-You can achieve higher levels of productivity, quality, and efficiency by displaying your SOPs in a digital format with our user-friendly and intuitive interface.
+Achieve higher levels of productivity, quality, and efficiency by displaying your SOPs in a digital format with our user-friendly and intuitive interface.
+Check out the video below to see our very own Spero Zervos show how easy it is to create an interactive and intelligent SOP.